 What better way to flaunt your skin than to show off the results of your spray tan or self-tan?
-But you need to nail the tone.
-If you end up with an orange tan, you can be forced to hide or remove the tan.
+But you need to nail the tone in order to look good.
+If you end up with an orange fake tan, you can be forced to hide or remove the tan.

 Instead of finding a solution to that hideous tan, wouldn’t it be better to avoid it in the first place?